 Happily, that’s not true either.
 With early treatment, the chances of losing one or more teeth to gum disease is greatly reduced.
 However, if gum disease has progressed to the point of tooth loss, it’s reassuring to know that there are restorative dental options for tooth replacement.
 Dental implants are one of the premier solutions for replacing missing teeth.

 Simple steps like brushing twice a day, flossing daily, being seen on a regular basis for professional dental cleanings, and receiving an annual comprehensive periodontal evaluation from your dentist can help detect and prevent gum disease.
 If you have questions or concerns about the condition of your gums or teeth, we would love to hear from you.
-Contact our office for your consultation today and keep your smile at the top of its game!
+Contact our dental office in Federal Way, WA for your consultation today and keep your smile at the top of its game!

 Please share this blog with friends who could benefit from this smile-saving info.